bjellesma/Notes/books/this-changes-everything.md

 ## The right is right

 * I like how the author gives the perspective of a denialist conference.
 Most of these people are engineers and lawyers but are conviced that they've outsmarted 97% of scientists
+* There is actually evidence that the wealthy often point to that climate change is actually leading to longer growing seasons
+* Wealthier parts of the world have funds to put up stuff like seawalls and other expensive safeguards

+## Hot Money